AlannaParsons/new_final_project/planner/PLANNING.md

     - day/ month/year at a glance.
     - consider database structure!!
     - make a 'are you sure you want to delete' pop up
+    - year in pixels next (using rating data)

     more pages -
+        week
         month
         - reading
             - number of books read